 Get the latest from TODAY

 Juul sales increased 641 percent from 2016 to 2017, according to the Centers for Disease Control and Prevention, which the CDC's Brian King called a "public health concern."
-Teens who vape also go on to both vape and smoke more, a new study by the Rand Corporation found.
+Teens who vape also go on to both vape and smoke more, a study by the Rand Corporation found.

 A hit with teenagers

-While the FDA said it was going to crack down hard on sales to vaping products to teens, many parents don't realize their teens are Juuling.
+Many parents don't realize their teens are Juuling.
 That was true for Dr. Jenni Levy who didn't know her own 18-year-old daughter was doing it.

 Her husband found an unusual cartridge in the laundry that neither recognized.
 A few days later, they came across an article showing the photo of Juul, an electronic cigarette that’s discrete, sleek, easily concealed and resembles a flash drive.
-It’s a hit with teenagers and a big concern for families, teachers and doctors worried about the potential health risks.
+It’s been a hit with teenagers and a big concern for families, teachers and doctors worried about the potential health risks.

 When Levy, an internal medicine and palliative care physician in Allentown, Pennsylvania, asked her daughter Emma about the cartridge, the high school senior freely admitted she was “Juuling.”